 - Student bills will be generated by semester.
 The July bill will only reflect your fall charges as well as your fall financial aid (if you have completed all necessary paperwork).
 In early December, another bill will be generated for spring charges and spring financial aid.

 - Cornell College is able to accept credit card payments (MasterCard, Discovery, American Express, and VISA) and payments through ACH (directly from your bank account).
 There is a 2.75% processing fee on all credit card payments, but no fee for ACH payments.

 - Review the payment deadlines for the upcoming year.

 - Any outstanding balance not paid in full or through a payment plan (or is late on pay plan payments) by the 10th of each month, will be assessed a late fee of $25 per month.

-- Watch your monthly emails from Student Accounts for important information and announcements regarding your account (sent around the 15th of each month).
+- Read your monthly emails from Student Accounts for important information and announcements regarding your account (sent around the 15th of each month).

 - Students can sign up for EFT (electronic funds transfer) by completing the ACH Authorization form so any refunds or reimbursements they receive during their time at Cornell will be deposited directly into their bank account.
 Students should hand-deliver their completed forms to the Student Accounts Office (Old Sem, third floor), along with a photo ID for verification.

 - All students will be responsible for ensuring their accounts are kept current.
 Failure to do so may result in financial suspension from the college.

 Financial Aid Information: